State Department failed to plan or respond fast enough in Afghanistan collapse, new US report finds

 WASHINGTON (AP) — The State Department failed to do enough planning before the collapse of the U.S.-backed government in Afghanistan, according to a Biden administration review of the department’s performance during the chaotic evacuation of Americans and Afghan allies.

-Republicans have in turn accused Biden of not taking responsibility for intelligence failures leading up to the Taliban’s seizure of the country and for the scenes of chaos at Kabul’s airport, where 13 Marines died in a suicide bombing.
+Republicans have in turn accused Biden of not taking responsibility for intelligence failures leading up to the Taliban’s seizure of the country and for the scenes of chaos at Kabul’s airport, where 13 U.S. troops and about 170 Afghans died in a suicide bombing.

-The Biden administration released sections of the long-awaited State report, which was completed in March 2022, on the Friday before the July 4 holiday weekend, though it withheld most of the report from public release.
-It had released a National Security Council review of the withdrawal on the day before Good Friday and the Easter weekend but declined to issue internal Pentagon and State Department assessments.
+Biden was defiant when asked Friday if he would admit the U.S. made mistakes before and during its withdrawal.

+“Remember what I said about Afghanistan?
+I said al-Qaida would not be there,” Biden said.
+“I said we’d get help from the Taliban.
+What’s happening now?
+What’s going on?
+Read your press.
+I was right.”

 But State “failed to establish a broader task force as the situation in Afghanistan deteriorated,” the report says.